martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 * xml
 * mp4

-To embed an offline resource inside a state you need to reference it by its name using the `{resource=ResourceName}` syntax.
+To embed an offline resource inside a state, you need to reference it by its name using the `{resource=ResourceName}` syntax.

 **Examples:**